Rich Piana: Death

-At 1:30 p.m. on August 7, 2017, Piana collapsed while receiving a haircut from Jansen at his home in Clearwater, Florida.
+At 1:30 p.m. on August 7, 2017, Piana collapsed while having his hair cut by Jansen at his home in Clearwater, Florida.
 He was standing at the time and hit his head when he collapsed.
-Jansen called 911 and followed the operator's instructions to attempt CPR until paramedics arrived about 10 minutes into her call.
+Jansen called the emergency number 9-1-1 and followed the operator's instructions to attempt CPR, until paramedics arrived about 10 minutes into her call.
 The paramedics confirmed that Piana's heart was not beating properly.
 His heartbeat was eventually restored, but so much time had passed that brain damage had set in from lack of oxygen.
 After the discovery of crushed white powder along with a straw and a credit card on the table in his home, paramedics administered naloxone, a medication used to counteract a possible opiate overdose.
 There was later speculation about possible recreational drug use, foul play, or other unknown factors involved in his death.
 However, Jansen denied that cocaine, heroin, or other drugs were involved, saying that Piana had sometimes snorted a high-caffeine pre-workout supplement and that he did not use recreational drugs.
 Twenty bottles of testosterone were reportedly found in his home.
-Jansen later said that Piana's brain had been deprived of oxygen for over 30 minutes.
-She also said that in the last few days before his collapse, he had exhibited some unusual symptoms including shortness of breath and nausea, and said she was later told these may have been warning signs of an impending cardiac arrest.
+Jansen later said that Piana's brain had been deprived of oxygen for over 30 minutes, and that in the last few days before his collapse he had exhibited some unusual symptoms including shortness of breath and nausea.
+She said she was later told these may have been warning signs of an impending cardiac arrest.

 After spending two weeks in an induced coma to try to reduce swelling to the brain, Piana died on August 25 at the age of 46.
 An autopsy revealed "significant heart disease" and that his heart and liver weighed over twice the average amount for an adult male.
 Jansen said Piana was well aware that his organs were enlarged, and that this was a known side effect of the steroids and hormones he had been taking, but said he was not aware that this put him at risk for a sudden cardiac arrest.
 The autopsy was ultimately inconclusive on the cause and manner of death.
-No toxicology analysis was performed for the autopsy, and no access to any toxicology analysis from the period of his hospital treatment was made available to the medical examiner for study.
-The hospital had discarded the specimens needed for a toxicology analysis to be later performed, despite specific requests to preserve them for analysis.
+No toxicology analysis was performed for the autopsy, and no access to any toxicology analysis from the period of his hospital treatment was made available to the medical examiner for study; the hospital had discarded the specimens needed for a later toxicology analysis, despite specific requests to preserve them for analysis.
 This led to conspiracy theories about a possible cover-up of the true circumstances and cause of his death.
 The autopsy report said there was no evidence of recent injury, appearing to rule out physical trauma as a significant factor in his death.

-Rich Piana was buried at Forest Lawn Memorial Park in Hollywood Hills, California.